AzureADQuickStarts/WebApp-OpenIdConnect-DotNet/active-directory-devquickstarts-webapp.md

 }
 ```

 Finally, build and run your app!
-If you havenít already, now is the time to create a new user in your tenant with a *.onmicrosoft.com domain.
-Sign in with that user, and notice how the userís identity is reflected in the top navigation bar.
+If you haven‚Äôt already, now is the time to create a new user in your tenant with a *.onmicrosoft.com domain.
+Sign in with that user, and notice how the user‚Äôs identity is reflected in the top navigation bar.
 Sign out, and sign back in as another user in your tenant.
-If youíre feeling particularly ambitious, register and run another instance of this application (with its own clientId), and watch see single-sign on in action.
+If you‚Äôre feeling particularly ambitious, register and run another instance of this application (with its own clientId), and watch see single-sign on in action.

 For reference, the completed sample (without your configuration values) [is provided here](https://github.com/AzureAdSamples/Getting-Started-Tutorials/DotNet/WebApp-OpenIDConnect-DotNet/Completed).